willmorgan/winston-azure-application-insights/README.md

 An [Azure Application Insights][0] transport for [Winston][1] logging library.
 Allows to log on App Insights trace with Winston.

-This library intends to be compatible with `applicationinsights` `1.0`.
-If you are using an older version of the AppInsights NodeJS client, see the `1.1.x` releases.
+This library intends to be compatible with `applicationinsights` `1.0` and Winston `3.x`.
+If you are using older versions of these libraries, see the `1.1.x` releases.

 ## Installation